WARM LINE: SUPPORT FOR PARENTS

 Our Warm Line offers free telephone support for all parents and their family members.
 The line is staffed by parents who have experienced a perinatal mood and/or anxiety disorder and have recovered fully or professionals with specialized training in perinatal mental health.

-We provide warm, understanding, effective and private support.
+We provide warm, understanding, effective and private peer support.
 We also provide professional referrals and information about other resources in your community.
 Call or text today, 1-888-404-7763 or request a call back.
+Interpreters provided.

 The Warm Line offers peer & professional support.
 Call or text today.